 Conservatories/porches Visually inspected.
-A porch is located to the rear of the property.
-The wall and roof construction would appear in keeping with the main property.
+An entrance porch way is provided assumed to be of masonry block/brick construction with rendered finishes externally and tiled lean to roof in keeping with that of the main property.
+Similar to the side of the property is a further side porch also provided with tiled roof and timber fascia.
 Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected.
-A small timber shed is located within the rear garden however this is deemed sectional/moveable and is therefore outwith the terms of the Home Report.
+A communal access path is provided to the frontage.
+Garages and permanent outbuildings Visually inspected. outbuildings None.
 Outside areas and boundaries Visually inspected.
-Areas of garen ground are provided to the side and rear which are bounded by way of blockwork or stone walls.
+Areas of garden ground are provided to the front, side and rear bounded by masonry walls, timber fencing and post and wire fencing.
 Ceilings Visually inspected from floor level.
-Of plasterboard design.
+Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of timber frame with plasterboard finish over.
-We are advised that a section of wall between the kitchen and lounge has been removed and that this was non load bearing.
+Of plaster and plasterboard design.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Of solid concrete.
+Flooring appears to be of suspended timber and concrete construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are generally consistent for a property of this age and style with the kitchen having new floor and wall mounted units.
+Internal joinery finishes are of age consistent for the age and type of property.
+The kitchen is provided with older fitted units and work surfaces.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. meplaces None.
+No testing of the flues or fittings was carried out.
+A tiled fire surround is provided in the living room to a back boiler system with open fire.
 Internal decorations Visually inspected.
-Internal decoration comprises of a paint or wallpaper finish to walls with a paint finish to ceilings.
-Joinery elements are painted.
+Internal decorations comprise of paint, wallpaper, varnish and stain finishes consistent for the age and style of property.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
-Mains supply with the consumer unit and meter located within the hallway cupboard.
-We are advised that the installation was fully inspected and upgraded the day prior to this visit.
+Mains supply.
+Electric switchgear and meter are located within the entrance hallway cupboard.